safe-global/safe-apps-sdk/README.md

 ```

 ### Sending TXs
-Sending a TX through Safe multisig is as simple as invoking `sendTransaction` method with an array of TXs.
+Sending a TX through the Safe Multisig is as simple as invoking `sendTransaction` method with an array of TXs.

 ```js
 // Create a web3 instance